iluvjava/Maths/Notebook 2.0/AMATH 584/Conjugate Gradient with Krylov Subspace.md

 The inductive assumtpion $x\in \langle \mathcal{K}_k \rangle$ holds true.

+We found an expression for $x^{(k)}$ from it, which is going to be the guesses produced by the conjugate gradient algorithm.

 > Please compare the above formulation of Krylov Subspace to **Claim 1** in [[Conjugate Gradient]]